maherm/sgapi/doc/CORE.md

 <a name="SgApi.ScriptRegistry"></a>

 ### SgApi.ScriptRegistry
 A registry of all Userscripts on the current page that use SgApi.
 Any script that uses SgApi is automatically registered upon execution.
 ATTENTION: Due to execution order of your Userscripts, some scripts may not yet be registered upon document-idle.
-To ensure, that all scripts are registered, you should enqueue your Userscript code by using SgApi.Util.enqueue
+To ensure that you won't miss a script that gets registered too late, you should hook to onRegister to get notified about future registrations.

 **Kind**: static property of <code>[SgApi](#SgApi)</code>
 **Declared**: in sgapi.js